matsest/bicep-deploy-whatif-without-write-demo/README.md

 After this is set up two separate workflows referring to the two environments will be used:

-1. [pr-validate-yaml](./.github/workflows/pr-validate.yaml): triggers upon pull requests and runs a what-if resource group deployment against the Azure resource group
+1. [pr-validate-yaml](./.github/workflows/pr-validate.yaml): triggers upon pull requests and runs a what-if resource group deployment against the Azure resource group - using the dedicated managed identity which does *not* have write permissions
-2. [main-deploy.yaml](./.github/workflows/main-deploy.yaml): triggers upon push to main branch and runs a resource group deployment against the Azure resource group
+2. [main-deploy.yaml](./.github/workflows/main-deploy.yaml): triggers upon push to main branch and runs a resource group deployment against the Azure resource group - using the other managed identity which has write permissions

 These workflows uses the [Azure/login](https://github.com/Azure/login) and [Azure/bicep-deploy](https://github.com/Azure/bicep-deploy) actions.